Benn1x/Benn1x/README.md

 #### Websites
 My Webseite: https://benn1x.daskju.com \
-The Blog of me and my Parthner: https://blog.daskju.com
+The Blog of me and my Partner: https://blog.daskju.com

 #### Where can you reach me?
 E-Mail: benn1x@daskju.com \